 13. Working with People with Intellectual Disabilities J. Burns

-14. Working with People with Autistic People D. Howard, A. Roberts
+14. Working with Autistic People D. Howard, A. Roberts

 15. Working with People with Physical Health Problems A. Busuttil, A. Moulton-Perkins, M. Tuite